TheAIBot/DSP_Weaver/readme.md

 7. Statistics
 	* Statistics are not computed for planets that have nothing built on them.
 	* Statistics arrays are not cleared on each tick for planets where nothing is built.

+# How it works

+Upon loading a save the mod converts the game internal represenation of the factory on each planet into a new optimized format.
+The mod then hijacks the games simulation for select entities and replaces it with its own optimized simulation.
+The optimized format lacks all information related to rendering and player interaction so when a player descends onto a planet the mod reverts the simulation logic that planet back the the games original logic.
+Once a player leaves again the mod will recreate the optimized format of that planet and use its optimized simulation for it again.
+This process may cause a brief lag spike when leaving a planet with a lot of entities.

 # Issues